Market Hacking the XaaS Economy

 6. Marketing & Sales Culture and Organizational Readiness Are Paramount, and Key to Execution.

 In Texas they call it "Big Hat, No Cattle", i.e. grandiose strategic vision with anemic marketing execution.
-Asymmetric marketers reject Big Hat, No Cattle dysfunction and build tribal, no-huddle-offense operating cultures driven by social intranets and marketing automation.
+Asymmetric marketers reject Big Hat, No Cattle dysfunction and build tribal, no-huddle-offense operating cultures and BizDevOps teams driven by B2B social nets and marketing automation.
 This is especially relevant to lean startup teams that grow up in incubators.

-7. Asymmetric Marketers Crash Superpower Market Conversations & Practice Brand Symbiosis.
+7. Asymmetric Marketers Hack Superpower Market Conversations & Practice Brand Symbiosis.